MagicCube/photo-maniac/README.md

 ## Features

-* Automatically update awesome photos from [500px.com](https://500px.com)
+- Thousands of awesome photos

-* Prefetch and cache images
+- Lightening fast loading

-* Information about the current photo
+- Prefetch and cache images from 500px.com

-* Customizable categories and features (including Editors' Choice, Popular and Upcoming)
+- Customizable categories and features (including Editors' Choice, Popular and Upcoming)

-* Offline supported
+- Offline mode supported

 ## How to Install and Build